SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/dragAndDropExample.md

 	do: [
 		'Drop on target' traceCr.
-		target background: Color random ].
+		target background: Color random ]. child

-child
 	addEventHandlerOn: BlDragEndEvent
 	do: [ 'Drag Ended' traceCr ].

-"This should never trigger only target will receive this DropEvent"
+"This should never trigger!
+Only target will receive this DropEvent" child

-child
 	addEventHandlerOn: BlDropEvent
 	do: [ 'Dropped' traceCr].